Rory McIlroy scores hole-in-one in first start of the PGA Tour season

 “It was a good swing, a good wedge shot and it was obviously a nice little moment.”

-The pair looked poised to celebrate after their big day, with Lowry taking to X to label the ace the “shot of my dreams”.
+Lowry used social media site X to call it the “shot of my dreams”.

-Leading the pack, Henley birdied his last two holes and ended the day on top.

-The American scored eight under 64, one ahead of six others including Brit Justin Rose.
+Henley birdied his final two holes to end the day at the top of the leaderboard, with his eight-under 64 at Spyglass Hill putting him one ahead of six others including England’s Justin Rose.